compomics/meta-proteome-analyzer/README.md

 ---

 ## Software Versions ##
-# MPA Portable #
+### MPA Portable ###

-**MPA Portable** represents a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
+**MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
 The MPA software uses X!Tandem and OMSSA as search engines and takes MGF spectrum files as input.
-The server application is included within the application and no SQL database needs to be set up.
-The user-provided FASTA databases are formatted automatically.
+The server application is included within the application and user-provided FASTA databases are formatted automatically.
 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use one of the provided batch files.

 ---